-1 Introduction
+Introduction

-Independent component analysis (ICA) (Hyvärinen et al., 2001b) is a general-purpose statistical model that has been widely used in the analysis of brain imaging data, see e.g. (Makeig et al., 1997; McKeown et al., 1998; Vigário et al., 2000).
+Independent component analysis (ICA) (Hyvärinen et al., 2001b) is a general-purpose statistical model that has been widely used in the analysis of brain imaging data (see, e.g., Makeig et al., 1997; McKeown et al., 1998; Vigário et al., 2000).
 A major problem in application of ICA is that the reliability of the estimated independent components is not known.
-An ICA algorithm gives a specified number of components, but it is not known which ones are to be taken seriously.
+An ICA algorithm gives a specified number of components, but it is not known which ones deserve further analysis and discussion.